 Since 1949 Camp Conestoga has been allowing our staffs to help create those memories.
 Unit leaders have been bringing their units to create memories and those memories help the youth and leaders keep the Units growing and coming back each year.

-I pledge to ensure the staff gives your youth the attention and care they deserve to have a fun filled outdoor learning experience.
+I pledge to ensure the staff gives you and your youth the attention and care you all deserve and to have a fun filled outdoor learning experience.

 See you at camp,